 - Status – “ACT” Means the entity is in good standing and all reports and filing fees are up to date.
 Other results include “INA” for inactive, “IP” for In Process, “NON” for Nonfileable, and “UNF” for Unfiled.
 The names of these inactive results may be available to register.

 - Registry Date – Date the entity was first filed with the Secretary of State.

-- Registered Agent’s information – An Oregon Registered Agent is the singular point of contact for the entity should a legal or tax notice need to be sent to the business.
-This is often one of the owners and if their home address is used, that address becomes public information.
-Many people find this concerning and use a Registered Agent service like Northwest Registered Agent or IncFile so their home address isn’t listed.
+- Registered Agent’s information – An Oregon Registered Agent is the singular point of contact for the entity should a legal, or tax notice need to be sent to the business.
+This is often one of the owners, and if their home address is used, that address becomes public information.
+Many people find this concerning and use a Registered Agent service like NorthWest Registered Agents, so their home address isn’t listed.

 - The entity’s Articles of Organization / Articles of Incorporation and Annual Reports are available to view.

-While not required in Oregon, an Operating Agreement, which contains the rules for how the LLC operates, may be a document worth considering especially for multi-member LLCs.
+While not required in Oregon, an Operating Agreement, which contains the rules for how the LLC operates, is a document worth considering, especially for multi-member LLCs.